willweimike/NLLBTranslator/README.md

-# NLLBTranslator - Grab text from screen capture and translate 🌟🌟
+# NLLBTranslator - translate from screen capture 🌟
 <img width="200" alt="Appicon" src="https://github.com/user-attachments/assets/f5474dc8-5c59-461a-9a8f-d9f2f38e30ca" />

-## The menu bar app for NLLBTranslateServer 🌟
+## The menu bar app for NLLBTranslateServer 💬
 1. Grab text directly from **Screen Capture** with OCR
 2. Perform machine translation with NLLBTranslateServer with **Keyboard Shortcut** instead of keying manually via CLI
 3. Light-weight, and available from **MacOS 12 and Up**